jh1993/UnderusedOptions/README.txt

 - Overhauled.
 Instead of copying spells when you cast them, the chimera now copies an eligible spell every turn with its action, choosing the spell with the highest max charges and draining a charge of that spell.
 This counts as you casting the spell.
 - Max Charges upgrade removed and folded into the base spell.
 - The chimera's base HP is increased to 26, the same as those of enemy chaos chimeras.
 Its default attacks have 5 damage and 5 range.
-- The chimera now starts with 50% physical resistance, and the Minion Resists upgrade affects physical resistance as well.
+- The chimera now starts with 75% fire and lightning resistance, and the Minion Resists upgrade is replaced by a 3 SP upgrade that gives +25% fire, +25% lightning, and +100% physical resistances (fire lion and lightning snake get +50% of the resistance they don't have instead of +25% to both).
 - Dark/Nature/Arcane mimicry removed.
-- Doublecast (6 SP): The chimera now copies 2 of your spells per turn.
-- Wild Metamorphosis (6 SP): The fire lion and lightning snake that the chimera transforms into upon reaching 0 HP can now also copy your spells.
+- Wild Metamorphosis (7 SP): The chimera now copies two of your spells per turn.
+The fire lion and lightning snake that the chimera transforms into upon reaching 0 HP can now also copy your spells.
 The fire lion can only copy your fire and chaos spells.
 The lightning snake can only copy your lightning and chaos spells.
-Each of them can only cast 1 spell per turn.
+Each of them can only cast one spell per turn.
 - Minion Health (3 SP): +20 minion health.
 - Self Sufficiency (4 SP): +5 minion damage and +3 minion range.